miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA/GitHubDoc.md

 - Open a previously saved linear regression model to continue using it in the app
 - Calculate predicted outputs based on the linear regression model

-## Linear Regression Pro audience
+## TrendLine audience

 This app was created for corporate companies who need to use their medium-sized datasets to predict output.
 They will use the predicted output to make future business decisions and plans.

-## Linear Regression Pro system requirements
+## TrendLine system requirements

-Both macOS 15 and Windows 11 computer systems are compatible for this project and Linear Regression Pro.
+Both macOS 15 and Windows 11 computer systems are compatible for this project and TrendLine.

-# Linear Regression Pro and helpful concepts
+# TrendLine and helpful concepts

-Linear Regression Pro comprises of various concepts.
+TrendLine comprises of various concepts.
 To deepen your understanding of the app’s purpose, explore the following concepts:

 - [What is linear regression?](#_What_is_linear)
 - [What is linear regression used for?](#_What_is_linear_1)